threader/PC-Tuning/docs/physical-setup.md

 - Unplug any other unnecessary devices (charge your phone somewhere else for goodness sake)

+## Minimizing Interference

+- Move devices that emit RF/EMF/EMI away from your setup & bedroom such as radios, mobile phones & routers.
+They have the potential to increase latency due to unintended behaviour of electrical components

+- Always favor wired over cordless

+- Ensure there is a moderate amount of space between cables to reduce the risk of [coupling](https://en.wikipedia.org/wiki/Coupling_(electronics))

+- Disconnect unnecessary devices from your motherboard such as LEDs, case USB ports, extra unused drives & RGB light strips

 ## BIOS

 - You can use UEFI or grub to change both visible & hidden BIOS settings.
 I recommend configuring what you can in UEFI then use [this method](https://github.com/BoringBoredom/UEFI-Editor) to change hidden settings